Cosmographic constraints from late-time probes including fast radio bursts

-The left panel of Fig. \ref{fig:7a} displays the one-dimensional normalized posterior probability distributions for the jerk parameter \( j_0 \), comparing BAO+BBN+CMB alone with the combined FRB, CC, and SNe datasets.
-BAO+BBN+CMB by itself yields a broad distribution, which becomes progressively narrower when additional probes are included.
-The inclusion of FRB and CC leads to modest improvements, while the addition of SNe significantly tightens the constraints.
-The joint analysis results in the narrowest and most peaked distribution.
-All combinations are mutually consistent, indicating robust agreement across the datasets.
-A similar behavior is observed for the deceleration parameter \( q_0 \), as shown in the right panel of Fig. \ref{fig:7a}.
-By taking only the BAO+BBN+CMB dataset, we start with a broad distribution, which becomes gradually narrower with the inclusion of other probes.
-We can verify that the addition of the FRB dataset shifts the distribution to the left, keeping its shape.
-By adding CC we got a narrower distribution, which can be improved by considering the SNe contribution.
-Therefore, the joint analysis provides the tightest constraint, and unlike the case of \( j_0 \), the peak positions for the analyzed combinations show noticeable differences: BAO+BBN+CMB and FRB+(BAO+BBN+CMB) exhibit similar central values, whereas SNe+(BAO+BBN+CMB) and the full combination peak at more negative values; the CC+(BAO+BBN+CMB) case lies in between, indicating a shift in the inferred deceleration depending on the probes included.
+The left panel of Fig. \ref{fig:7a} displays the one-dimensional normalized posterior probability distributions for the jerk parameter \( j_0 \), comparing DESI+CMB alone with the combined FRB, CC, and SNe datasets.
+DESI+CMB by itself yields a broad distribution that progressively narrows when additional probes are included.
+The inclusion of FRB does not lead to improvements in the distribution, suggesting that it is not yet strong enough to determine $j_0$ decisively, as discussed earlier.
+However, CC causes significant improvements, shifting the distribution slightly to the left and substantially increasing its probability.
+The inclusion of SNe results in the narrowest and most peaked distribution and greatly tightens the constraints, highlighting its dominance over FRB and CC.
+The joint analysis does not significantly affect the SNe+(DESI+CMB) combination.
+Meanwhile, the right panel of Fig. \ref{fig:7a} shows the distributions for the deceleration parameter $q_0$.
+By taking only the DESI+CMB dataset, one can note a broad distribution that gradually narrows with the inclusion of other probes.
+Notice that the addition of the FRB dataset slightly shifts the distribution to the right, increasing its probability, indicating a slight improvement in the determination of $q_0$.
+Similarly to the case of the jerk parameter, adding CC yields a narrower distribution, with a slightly higher probability than FRB.
+The inclusion of SNe also results in a narrower distribution and greatly tightens the constraints.
+Lastly, the joint analysis yields the narrowest and most peaked distribution, slightly improving the constraints concerning the SNe+(DESI+CMB) combination.

-Fig. \ref{fig:8} shows the joint posterior distributions in the \( q_0 \)-\( j_0 \) plane for BAO+BBN+CMB and its combinations with additional probes.
-The BAO+BBN+CMB alone contours are broad and shrink progressively as new datasets are included.
-Notably, the SNe dataset leads to a significant tightening and a clear shift of the peak toward more negative \( q_0 \) values, while combinations with FRB and CC alone yield more modest improvements.
-The full combination provides the strongest constraint, highlighting the reduction of degeneracies in the cosmographic parameters.